-If you are a client of Grace and Motion Wedding Videography, your email address will be processed under a ‘Legitimate Interest’ for a direct marketing purpose.
+If you are a client of Grace and Motion Wedding Videography, your email address will be processed under a ‘Legitimate Interest’ for direct marketing purposes.
 These marketing emails will provide you with additional products and services that we offer in relation to your booking.

-If you do not book our services, we will keep details of your venue and budget but will securely erase any contact details of identifiable information within 90 days.
+If you do not book our services, we will keep details of your venue and budget but will securely erase any contact details or identifiable information within 90 days.